 3M Combat Arms Earplug Lawsuit

-In July 2018, a $9.1 million settlement was reached with 3M and the U.S. Department of Justice concerning the Combat Arms earplugs, resolving claims that 3M defrauded the government by knowingly selling defective earplugs.
-Now, over 1,000 individual consumer lawsuits against 3M have been filed by veterans alleging personal injuries from their use of the earplugs.
+In July 2018, a $9.1 million settlement was reached with 3M and the U.S. Department of Justice concerning the Combat Arms earplugs.
+This settlement resolved claims that 3M defrauded the government by knowingly selling defective earplugs.
+Now, over 1,000 individual consumer lawsuits have been filed against 3M by veterans.
+These veterans allege they suffered personal injuries from their use of the earplugs.

 What Does This Mean for You?